Sky & Telescope has been bringing the sky and skygazers together since 1941.

 The first issue of the merged Sky & Telescope came out in November 1941, just one month before the bombing of Pearl Harbor.
 Nevertheless, despite the war, the time was right for developing a large-format, well-illustrated magazine that would appeal to a broader market than Popular Astronomy, a 50-year-old magazine that would eventually cease publication in 1951.

 As Sky & Telescope grew, it required more and more space, and HCO could no longer contain the growing staff.
 In June 1959 it changed physical location to nearby Bay State Road in Cambridge.
-In 2007, the offices moved less than a mile away to 90 Sherman Street in Cambridge, and then in 2020 to One Alewife Center.
+In 2007, the offices moved less than a mile away to 90 Sherman Street in Cambridge, and then in 2022 to Harvard Square.